okaresz/qtuc/doc/deviceAPI.xml.md

 Please note that the value returned by the script will be cast to the type of the target side.

 **autoUpdate** (optional): If this node is present, the variable will be updated periodically on the given side.
-The value must be given as an integer, in Hz (updates per second).<br>
+The value must be given as an integer, in milliseconds (time between updates).<br>
 *side*: This attribute is compulsory, if omitted, the autoupdate definition will be dropped.
 Value is `device` or `user`.
-With this you can define different update frequencies on the two sides.
+With this you can define different update intervals on the two sides.
-  * `device`: the variable will be pulled from the device periodically with the defined frequency.
+  * `device`: the variable will be pulled from the device periodically with the defined interval.
 This means that the proxy will send a get command for the variable to the device periodically, to which the device must respond with the corresponding set command with the current value.<br>
-  * `user`: The variable will be updated automatically on qcGUI with the given frequency.

-**guiHint**: Under active development,
+  * `user`: This node is ignored by qcProxy, it must be handled by the clients, so every client can chose if it ignores, or handles the user-side autoUpdate.
+To activate the update, the client must create a [subscribe](#doc-clientProtocol-packets-subscribe) Client Command based on the information in the deviceAPI, and send it to the proxy.

+For the autoUpdates, the timer system of Qt is used (QTimer and QObject::startTimer()).
+According to the Qt documentation, most platforms support millisecond resolution, down to 1ms, but that's not guaranteed.
+In general, a minimum of 20ms is a reasonable limit.
+Internally, the minimum interval is limited to 10ms in the device-side, and 20ms on the user-side, but if you want, it can be changed in the code.
+(See DeviceStateVariable::minAutoUpdateInterval and ClientSubscription::minSubscriptionInterval).

+**guiHint**: To be implemented,

 Example:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~